 What is important is that we are there for them.
 Though they may not react well to it or seem to want it, our support is needed now more than ever.
 Though they will probably never say it, they will appreciate you looking out for them with these little things that you can do to help them along through this tough time.

 It’s definitely harder than usual now to motivate ourselves to get up and get moving.
-But with gyms closed and PE classes no longer compulsory over Zoom school, your teen isn’t getting the right amount of exercise to keep their spirits up.
+But, your teen needs to get the right amount of exercise to keep their spirits up.
 Do an online Pilates or yoga class together, or book them a modified HIIT class, whatever strikes their fancy – just get moving!

 Go for a walk.

-With online school happening all day and cold mornings and evenings taking over, we all shudder at the thought of heading out into the wintry air.
+With the cold mornings and evenings taking over, we all shudder at the thought of heading out into the wintry air.
 But just getting that little bit extra vitamin D from the sunlight and fresh air every day could totally change their whole mood.
-Pop out for a quick stroll around the block on lunch times to waken up and be fresh for the afternoon.
 Good for digestion, energy and sleep, there’s really no excuse not to.

 Easier said than done, right?
 We need 7-9 hours of sleep a night in order to complete 4-5 90-minute sleep cycles.
 Keeping these cycles uninterrupted is the key to experiencing that ‘good night’s sleep’ feeling.
 The first step in getting a night’s sleep is regulating your body.
 It is essential that your body and brain begin to expect a shut-down and wake-up call at the same time every day.
 Being on a phone or screen late at night is another culprit, a particularly bad habit in teens.
 Experts recommend reading a book or doing a meditation for at least an hour before bed in order to really get a great, restful sleep.